Suzanna-Linn/slua/docs/scripts-floating-texts.md

 <div class="script-box beginner">
 <h4>Text alternance</h4>
-<p>A floating that listens for two text in two channels, alternates the text and changes the colors, with different timings</p>
+<p>A floating text that listens for two texts in two channels, alternates the text and changes the colors, with different timings</p>
 <pre class="language-slua"><code class="language-slua">-- floating text with double changing text and changing colors

 local COLOR = {